About the Workshop

 How are ambassadors organized and how do they communicate with each other?

 An ambassador team lead is usually appointed at the end of the ambassador training workshop.
 It is common that this person has a position of leadership in the organization, such as its president or in the case of a school, its principal.
 A Whatsapp group is usually created and is used for communication among the ambassador team.
-Other forms of communication can also be used such as e-mail and Facebook groups.
+Other forms of communication, such as email and Facebook groups, can also be used.

 What Ambassadors Learn